 Sourdough Lemon Bars

-Lemon is one of my favorite flavors for the warmer months (also see my lemon blueberry sourdough scones and my lemon shortbread cookies with lemon glaze).
+Lemon is one of my favorite flavors especially in the warmer seasons.
+I have so many lemon recipes like my lemon blueberry sourdough scones and my lemon shortbread cookies with lemon glaze.
 Whether it’s a picnic, a tea party, a baby shower, or a holiday like Easter or Mother’s Day, this bright and cheery flavor is sure to fit right in your menu.
 My sourdough lemon bars are a classic treat that I am so excited to share with you.
 This recipe is truly so delicious and easy to make.
 There is sourdough starter in both the crust and the filling but your friends and family will have no idea.

-Why You Will Love these Sourdough Lemon Bars
+Why You Will Love these Sourdough Discard Lemon Bars

-This lemon bar recipe is perfect for lemon lovers and can be made start to finish in a couple of hours.
-They use a generous amount of sourdough discard as it is present in both the crust and the filling.
+This lemon bar recipe is perfect for lemon lovers.
+They can be made start to finish in a couple of hours.
+They use a generous amount of sourdough discard.
+There is sourdough discard in both the crust and the filling!
 I love that the delicious buttery crust strikes the perfect balance with the lemon layer that sits on top.
 They are the perfect way to satisfy your sweet tooth without overwhelming sweetness or richness.
 I truly think these are the best lemon bars and I hope you do too!

-I modified my classic shortbread cookie recipe (which is one of my most popular recipes) to use as the base of these bars.
+I modified my classic shortbread cookie recipe to use as the base of these bars.
 The only difference I made to my original recipe is substituting confectioner’s sugar for the regular sugar.
 This substitution creates a delightfully light texture while maintaining a delicious buttery shortbread crust.

 How to Use Sourdough Starter in Lemon Bars

 The obvious place to use the sourdough starter is in the crust, but I also added it in the filling.
-Some recipes for classic lemon bars call for a small amount of flour and other liquids in the filling, which can easily be replaced with sourdough starter.
+Some recipes for classic lemon bars call for a small amount of flour and other liquids in the filling.
+As it turns out, these ingredients can easily be replaced with sourdough starter.

 Ingredients and Substitutions